 new board description

-― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Monday, 19 March 2018 15:46 (one month ago) Permalink
+― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Monday, 19 March 2018 15:46 (three months ago) Permalink

 I'm just putting this here because in a way it belongs here.
 I'm finding it difficult to imagine a conversation I'd be less interested in hearing.

 ― grawlix (unperson), Thursday, 22 March 2018 19:14 (four months ago) Permalink

 ― it was stale, and I did not like it, as the man said, &c (seandalai), Friday, 23 March 2018 00:27 (three months ago) Permalink

 An interview with Bob @Lefsetz on his Podcast @tunein https://t.co/pkw6d8u5yJ pic.twitter.com/ZpmMKnUjFP— Garbage (@garbage) April 10, 2018

 ― how's life, Tuesday, 10 April 2018 23:37 (three months ago) Permalink